karahyx/SNV_PrioritizationPipeline/README.md

   </tr>
   <tr>
     <td>3.4.2.
 Missense</td>
-    <td> Identify variants of type <code>Missense</code> and change its <code>F_DamageRank</code> to either 1 or 2 based on specific conditions. <br><br> The method first compares the variant's SIFT, Polyphen2, MA, phylopMam, phylopVert, CADD_phred, REVEL, and MPC scores to their corresponding cutoffs and documents the results (0 or 1) in a matrix with individual variants on each row.
+    <td> Identify variants of type <code>Missense</code> and change their <code>F_DamageRank</code> to either 1 or 2 based on specific conditions. <br><br> The method first compares the variant's SIFT, Polyphen2, MA, phylopMam, phylopVert, CADD_phred, REVEL, and MPC scores to their corresponding cutoffs and documents the results (0 or 1) in a matrix with individual variants on each row.
 Next, the sum of the scores for each variant are calculated (each variant has a max score of 7) and compared to rank 1 and 2 cutoffs to decide which damage rank it belongs to.
     </td>
     <td> The variant is <code>Missense</code> and has <code>F_DamageRank = 1</code> if it
       <ul>